GalafassiNAT/MIPS-Based32Bits/README.md

 As for the outputs, we have:
 - Result: The result of the operation.
 - Zero: A flag that indicates if the result is zero.
 - Overflow: A flag that indicates if the result has caused an overflow.
-It have an AND gate connect to a Branch flag, to not cause an exception when the branch instruction is executed.
+It has an AND gate connect to a Branch flag, to not cause an exception when the branch instruction is executed.

 The ALU in this architecture can perform the following operations: